 If you do the entire loop, it comes out to be around 7.5 miles total.
 I would classify the Historic Loop Trail as moderate due to its length.

-Before doing this hike I recommend downloading an offline hiking map like Maps.Me.
+Before doing this hike I recommend downloading an offline map from the AllTrails hiking app.
 You’ll encounter several junctions and turning points which can get very confusing.

 The main highlight of the trail is Maple Falls, a towering waterfall rushing down a tall cliff.
 To reach the waterfall you will need to cross Bridge Creek several times, climb across giant rocks, and up cliffs with exposed tree roots – which may not be doable during the rainier months.

 Aptos Rancho Trail is one of the best trails within The Forest of Nisene Marks, especially if you’re looking for a hike that allows dogs.
 This easy and mostly flat trail is also a great option for families with little kids.

 You can start the Aptos Rancho Trail in Aptos town or by the park entrance station and take this serene trail to George’s Picnic Area.
 If you do the full length of the trail, it comes out to be around 4 miles total out and back.

 The Aptos Rancho Trail follows Aptos Creek with many options to head down to the water.
 You will also pass several large redwood groves!